igstan/igstan.ro/_posts/2017-06-06-unicode-vs-utf-8.md

 ### 8-bit Encoding

-Finally, we figure out there's nevertheless a way to encode code points less than 256 using just 8 bits.
-So we come up with an even smarter encoding, one that uses an increasing number of 8-bit blocks, i.e., bytes, as we need to represent bigger numbers.
+Finally, we figure out there's an even better way to encode code points less than 128 using just 8 bits.
+So we come up with an encoding that uses an increasing number of 8-bit blocks, i.e., bytes, as we need to represent bigger numbers.
 This is also called a variable-length encoding because the number of bytes used to represent a character varies.

 The main idea behind this encoding is to add a mark at the beginning of the first byte that says how many bytes the sequence is composed of.

 ```
  Code Point Range | Applicable Bit Sequence